LouisJackman/language-x/README.md

  */
 extend class Account implements Concatenate[This, Result: String] {

-    fun public override concatenate(that This) String {
+    fun public override concatenate(withEnd: that This) String {
         $"{firstName} {that.firstName}"
     }
 }